“who has gone into heaven and is at the right hand of God, angels and authorities and powers having been made subject to Him.”

-The context of the whole book of 1 Peter argues comparing the suffering of the Lord with His followers’ suffering.
+The context of the book of 1 Peter argues comparing the Lord’s suffering with His followers’ suffering.
 Christians are not exceptional in their suffering.
 Believers in Noah’s day had to endure the scoffing of the unbelieving.
 We endure the same today.
 Verses 19-22 rest on the two phrases, “being put to death” and “made alive in the spirit.”

 who has gone into heaven